kernelci/tuxmake/README.md

 Required.

 Every build must have a `.config`.
 If a `.config` is provided, it must be updated with `make olddefconfig`.
-If a config is not provided, a config may be built from the source tree using defconfig files, special make targets, and/or config fragments.
+If a config is not provided, a config can be built from the source tree using defconfig files, special make targets, and/or config fragments.